gostaticanalysis/nilerr/README.md

 [![godoc.org][godoc-badge]][godoc]

-`nilerr` finds codes which are returning nil and checking either error is not nil.
+`nilerr` finds code which returns nil even though it checks that error is not nil.

 ```go
 func f() error {